infinitered/cr-2024-intermediate-workshop-lessons/02-inputs.md

 1. Update the `SelectField` component to have an optional boolean property of `searchable`.
 We'll set the default value to `false`.

-2. Add another optional prop to pass in `TextFieldProps` to our search `TextField` for customization
+2. Add another optional prop `SearchFieldProps` of type `TextFieldProps` to pass to our search `TextField` for customization

 3. Add a `useState` hook to store and set search values (we'll use these in the next step)

+4. Let's make our SelectField compoennt used on the profile screen searchable by passing in the new property.

 ### Add Search Header to Bottom Sheet Modal